 - a.
 Clam shell dredge - b.
 Sand sieves - 4.
 Recording and managing data records - a.
 Record the sand grain size from Hueneme Beach - 5.
 Explaining complex interactions between marine geology, oceanography and marine environments - a.
-Explain how the sand moves along the coast of Ventura County - Identifying man-made and natural marine geology features

-Identify jetties, groins, and breakwaters Identify natural for a state of the st - b.
+Explain how the sand moves along the coast of Ventura County - 6.
+Identifying man-made and natural marine geology features - a.
+Identify jetties, groins, and breakwaters - b.
 Identify sea cliffs, marine terraces, and sand spits - 7.
-Preparing figures and tables for presentation of analysis of results a.
+Preparing figures and tables for presentation of analysis of results - a.
 Plot the sand grain size for Hueneme Beach on a histogram - 8.
 Submitting report of research in scientific format - 9.
 Identification and use of appropriate marine field equipment